-A. The board is responsible for the administration and enforcement of the provisions of the Petroleum Products Standards Act [57-19-25 NMSA 1978].
+A. The board shall be responsible for the administration and enforcement of the provisions of the Petroleum Products Standards Act [57-19-25 to 57-19-37 NMSA 1978].
 The board shall adopt rules and regulations necessary to administer and enforce the provisions of that act.
 The board shall provide public notice and allow public comment on all proposed rules and regulations.